MicrosoftDocs/powerbi-docs/powerbi-docs/enterprise/service-admin-metadata-scanning.md

 Before metadata scanning can be run, a Power BI admin needs to set it up.
 See [Setting up metadata scanning in an organization](../admin/service-admin-metadata-scanning-setup.md).

+> [!IMPORTANT]
-The app you develop for scanning can authenticate via either a standard delegated admin access token or a service principal.
+> The app you develop for scanning can authenticate via either a standard delegated admin access token or a service principal.
 The two authentication paths are mutually exclusive. **When running under a service principal, there must be no Power BI admin-consent-required permissions set on your app**.
 For more information, see [Enable service principal authentication for read-only admin APIs](./read-only-apis-service-principal-authentication.md).

 ## Run metadata scanning